Tram 28 Route and Top Lisbon Attractions Near its Stops

 2 directions of Tram 28 route

 Tram 28 has two slightly different routes on its opposite directions because of one-way streets in some areas.
-Most websites talk about starting the tram ride at Mortim Moniz.
+Check out my video below to see what these one-way streets it does to the local traffic!

 My custom map (below) shows all the stops to make it easier for you to find your way ( marked yellow).
 I also marked top attractions along tram 28 route (purple hearts).
-Or, just continue reading.
+So, continue reading.

 Video of a fun traffic jam on Lisbon tram 28 route